moleculerjs/site/source/0.12/docs/errors.md

 ```

 ### `MoleculerRetryableError`
-Moleculer Error for retryable errors.
-If the caller set `retry` in [calling options](broker.html#Retries) and get this `MoleculerRetryableError`, it will try to recall it.
+Error for retryable errors.
+It uses in `broker.call`.
+The broker retries requests if they rejected a `MoleculerRetryableError`.

 **Parameters**